Member and insurer access

 j) Take advantage of his profession to pointlessly undress a Client when condition of this one does not require any excessive undressing;

-k) Communicate with a Complainant when he is informed about an inquiry on his behavior or on his competence or when a complaint is received concerning himself;
+k) Communicate with a Claimant when he is informed about an inquiry on his behavior or on his competence or when a denunciation is received concerning himself;

 l) Accept or offer money or any other advantage in order to contribute or for having contributed to the adoption of a decision by the Réseau, the board of directors or his general assembly, or anyone of his committees or officers;